Agazio di Somma

 and Bishop of Cariati e Cerenzia (1659–1664).

 Biography

 Agazio di Somma was born in Simeri, Italy in 1591.

 On 13 January 1659, he was appointed during the papacy of Pope Alexander VII as Bishop of Cariati e Cerenzia.

 On 26 January 1659, he was consecrated bishop by Marcantonio Franciotti, Cardinal-Priest of Santa Maria della Pace.

 On 28 April 1664, he was appointed during the papacy of Pope Alexander VII as Bishop of Catanzaro.
+He served as Bishop of Catanzaro until his death on 1 October 1671.